AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

        Illegal := "gnat.adc" & List2;  --  Illegal, must start with list

-.. index:: Builtin Functions
+.. index:: Built-in Functions

 .. _Builtin_Functions:

-Builtin Functions
+Built-in Functions
 -----------------

-Builtin functions may be used in expression.
-The names of builtin functions are not reserved words and may also be used as variable names.
+Built-in functions may be used in expression.
+The names of built-in functions are not reserved words and may also be used as variable names.
-In an expression, a builtin function is recognized if its name is immediately followed by an open parenthesis ('(').
+In an expression, a built-in function is recognized if its name is immediately followed by an open parenthesis ('(').

 .. index:: external function